Awards & Contests

 Acropolis of Athens, by Leo von Klenze

-This is a special opportunity for Club members to win scholarships of up to $3,000 toward the cost of study in the summer session of the American Academy in Rome, the American School of Classical Studies at Athens, or similar programs for study in Greece and/or Rome.
+This is a special opportunity for Club members to win scholarships that help cover the cost of study in the summer session of the American Academy in Rome, the American School of Classical Studies at Athens, or similar programs for study in Greece and/or Rome.
+Students may also apply for funding to attend the CUNY Latin/Greek Institute in New York City.
 All members with two years of paid membership in the Club are eligible to apply for the award.
 The award is open to secondary school teachers and graduate students.
-Interested individuals should obtain applications from the Academy, School, or Institute, complete them, and send copies of all application materials by February 23, 2024 to Runako Taylor.
+Interested individuals should obtain applications from the Academy, School, or Institute, complete them, and send copies of all application materials by March 16, 2026 to Patricia Hatcher.

 University of Toronto's Antigone, 1882